 To fundamentally advance neuroscience clinical care through novel treatment approaches that optimize brain health and quality of life, to train the next generation of neuroscientists and clinicians, and to educate patients and the community at large on vital neuroscience issues.

 Neurological disorders pose some of the greatest challenges in medicine.
 While progress is clearly being made, these life-changing and often life-ending ailments continue to directly or indirectly impact a large portion of our society.
 Pacific Neuroscience Institute Foundation (PNIF) has partnered with Saint John’s Health Center Foundation (SJHCF) to address the growing need for innovative neuroscience solutions.
-Working together, the two Foundations aim to profoundly change the standard of care and enhance the quality of life for patients with these daunting conditions, including benign and malignant brain tumors, pituitary tumors and related hormonal disorders, stroke and other neurovascular diseases, adult hydrocephalus syndromes, vision and hearing disorders, facial pain syndromes, movement disorders such as Parkinson’s disease and essential tremor, as well as dementia and autoimmune syndromes.
+Working together, the two Foundations aim to profoundly change the standard of care and enhance the quality of life for patients with these daunting conditions, including benign and malignant brain tumors, pituitary tumors and related hormonal disorders, neurodegenerative diseases (including Alzheimer’s dementia), stroke and other neurovascular diseases, adult hydrocephalus syndromes, vision and hearing disorders, facial pain syndromes, movement disorders such as Parkinson’s disease and essential tremor, as well as anxiety, depression, neuromuscular and autoimmune syndromes.

 The Pacific Neuroscience Institute Foundation is a non-profit 501(c)(3) organization governed by a board of directors who collaborate to assure the effective governance of the Foundation and successful execution of its mission.